shawnaron/hand-simulation/README.md

 # How to use

-1. Download and open in Unity 2020.2.4f1 or above.
+Download and open in Unity 2020.2.4f1 or above.
-2. Tap the play button in the Editor or build and run.